mdn/browser-compat-data/docs/contributing.md

 * Nesting of feature identifiers should make sense.
 * Notes use correct grammar and spelling.
 They should be complete sentences ending with a period.

-### Generating data using the Web API Confluence Dashboard
+### Optional: Generating data using the Web API Confluence Dashboard

 If the feature you're interested in is a JavaScript API, you can cross-reference data against [Web API Confluence](https://web-confluence.appspot.com/) using the `confluence` command.
 This command overwrites data in your current working tree according to data from the dashboard.
 See [Using Confluence](using-confluence.md) for instructions.